 Tracking in StarTools makes sure that every module and algorithm can trace back how a pixel was modified at any point in time.
-It's the Tracking engine's job to allow modules and algorithms "travel in time" to consult data and even change data (changing the past) and then forward-propagate the changes to the present.
+It is the Tracking engine's job to allow modules and algorithms "travel in time" to consult data and even change data (changing the past), and then forward-propagate the changes to the present.

 The latter sees the Tracking module re-apply every operation made since that point in time, however with the changed data as a starting point; changing the past for a better future.
 This is effectively signal processing in three dimensions; X, Y and time (X, Y, t).